 List of Action Products and Outputs

-Dashboard: As part of the Vibrant NEO 2040 process, NEOSCC and its Dashboard working group developed the design specifications for a Regional Dashboard that would allow Northeast Ohioans to track metrics that measure progress toward realizing the Vibrant NEO 2040 Vision.
-This proposed dashboard includes both the” Vision Indicators” described in detail elsewhere in this report and a second set of indicators—called “Context Indicators”—that track topics outside of Vibrant NEO 2040s core thematic focus areas.
+Dashboard: The NEOSCC Dashboard will allow Northeast Ohioans to track metrics that measure progress toward realizing the Vibrant NEO 2040 Vision.
+This proposed dashboard includes both the” Vision Indicators” described in detail elsewhere in this report and a second set of indicators—called “Context Indicators”—that track topics outside of Vibrant NEO 2040s core themes yet are still critical.
 These Context Indicators include metrics on macroeconomics, education, health, and demographics.

-Policy Framework: NEOSCC and its Policy working group developed the Policy Framework as a tool for analyzing the effects existing policies have on the region and identifying what will be needed to create desired change.
-NEOSCC anticipates that the Policy Framework will provide elected officials and other decision-makers with direction and support related to the policies and practices that will be o achieve the Vibrant NEO 2040 Vision.
+Policy Framework: NEOSCC developed the Policy Framework as a tool for analyzing the effects existing policies have on the region and identifying what will be needed to create desired change.
+NEOSCC anticipates that the Policy Framework will provide elected officials and other decision-makers with direction and support related to the policies and practices that will achieve the Vibrant NEO 2040 Vision.
 The Framework includes a set of 40 policy directions that are tied to specific Vision Recommendations and that support their implementation and a “Top Ten List” that identifies the highest-priority policy changes.

-Tool Kit & Best Practices: NEOSCC and its Tools and Best Practices working group identified more than 150 tools and best practices and compiled them into a Tool Kit for implementing the Vision.
+Tool Kit & Best Practices: NEOSCC identified more than 150 tools and best practices and compiled them into a Tool Kit for implementing the Vision.
 Each technique and best practice is tied to the specific Recommendations and Initiatives to which it applies.

-Pilot Projects: NEOSCC and its Pilots working group identified more than 300 Pilot Projects supportive of sustainability.
-These Pilots include 275 existing projects or initiatives found in the region and 30 proposed pilots that demonstrate emerging best practices and show promise for moving the region towards the Vibrant NEO 2040 Vision.
-Each pilot is tied to the specific Recommendation and Initiative to which it applies.
+Pilot Projects: NEOSCC identified more than 300 Pilot Projects supportive of sustainability.
+They demonstrate emerging best practices and show promise for moving the region towards the Vibrant NEO 2040 Vision.
+The list is updated regularly with new examples.
+Each pilot is tied to the specific Theme to which it applies.

-Conditions and Trends: To commence development of Vibrant NEO 2040, NEOSCC convened five “workstreams” comprised of 120 subject matter experts from across the region to develop the Conditions and Trends Platform that would establish a baseline of regional data, identify long-term trends and emerging issues, and serve as s a precursor to the scenario planning process.
+Conditions and Trends: NEOSCC convened five “workstreams” comprised of 120 subject matter experts from across the region to develop the Conditions and Trends Platform that would establish a baseline of regional data, identify long-term trends and emerging issues, and serve as s a precursor to the scenario planning process.
 This Platform is a first-of-its-kind online collection of information, data, and maps that can be used to answer questions about Northeast Ohio and how its different pieces fit together.
 Going forward, the Conditions and Trends Platform will provide insight into Northeast Ohio’s future by giving us a tool that we all can use to better understand Northeast Ohio’s yesterday and it’s today.

 Northeast Ohio Parcel-Based Existing Land-Use and Zoning Maps: NEOSCC and its member agencies built parcel-level land use and zoning maps describing current classifications for approximately 1.8 million individual parcels-in the region’s 12 counties.
 The parcel-based land use map was created using detailed real estate information on provided by the region’s 12 County Auditors and County Fiscal Officers.
 This map can be scaled to the size of individual communities and counties and can be filtered to show in clear detail the location specific land uses, such as industrial, commercial and park land.
 The parcel-based zoning map was created using the most current information supplied by each of the 393 jurisdictions in the region.
 This map can be scaled to the size of individual communities and counties and can be filtered to show in clear detail the location of specific zoning classifications, such as residential, industrial, commercial, and agriculture.